Endothermic self-interacting dark matter in Milky Way-like dark matter haloes: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Asher Berlin for useful conversations relevant to this work.
 MV acknowledges support through NASA ATP 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831, AST-2007355 and AST-2107724.
 SH acknowledges fellowship funding from the McGill Space Institute.
 SH and KS acknowledge support from a Natural Sciences and Engineering Research Council of Canada (NSERC) Subatomic Physics Discovery Grant.
+PT acknowledges support from NSF grant AST-2008490.
 MM acknowledges support through DOE EPSCOR DE-SC0019474 and NSF PHY-2010109.
-TRS' work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567, and by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).
+TRS’ work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567; by a grant from the Simons Foundation (Grant Number 929255, T.R.S); and by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).
 JZ acknowledges support by a Project Grant from the Icelandic Research Fund (grant number 206930).
 Simulations and analysis were done on University of Florida's HiPerGator.

 We made use of the following software for the analysis: \begin{itemize} \item {\textsc{Python}}: \citet{vanRossum1995} \item {\textsc{Matplotlib}}: \citet{Hunter2007} \item {\textsc{SciPy}}: \citet{Virtanen2020} \item {\textsc{NumPy}}: \citet{Harris2020} \item {\textsc{Astropy}}: \citet{Astropy2013,Astropy2018} \item {\textsc{SwiftSimIO}}: \citet{Borrow2020, Borrow2021} \end{itemize}